 Boil sweet potatoes in a medium sized saucepan with 1 cup (240ml) of water for about 10 minutes or until very soft.
 Remove from heat and mash sweet potatoes with a potato masher.
 Set aside to allow it to cool.

-When sweet potatoes are cool enough to handle, add glutinous rice flour, baking soda, and approximately ½ cup (120ml) water to the sweet potatoes.
+When sweet potatoes are cool enough to handle, add glutinous rice flour, baking powder, and approximately ½ cup (120ml) water to the sweet potatoes.
 Mix with a spatula until dough comes together.

 Knead for 2 to 3 minutes.
 Add a little more glutinous rice flour or water if needed to form a smooth non-sticky dough.